Reading time: 7 min.

 Hair treatments Lewis Hamilton could have undergone

-Lewis Hamilton may not have undergone a hair transplant (although in our expert option, it seems likely), and could have gone for a non-surgical treatment instead.
+Lewis Hamilton may not have undergone a hair transplant (although in our expert opinion, it seems likely), and could have gone for a non-surgical treatment instead.
 What could he have had instead?

 Laser hair therapy